Revocable Trusts and Creditor Access

 Irrevocable Trusts Offer More Protection

 The statute also addresses powers of withdrawal.
-During the period a withdrawal power can be exercised, the holder is treated like the settlor of a revocable trust.
+During the period a withdrawal power can be used, the holder is treated like the settlor of a revocable trust.
 Once that power lapses, the holder is no longer treated as the settlor, and creditor access ends.